prernagarsole/MultiModalClassifier/README.md

 AI algorithms will be used in an increasing number of commonplace applications.
 For instance, you might want to incorporate an image classifier into a mobile application.
 As part of the overall application architecture, you would use a deep learning model that had been trained on hundreds of thousands of images to accomplish this.
 The use of these kinds of models as standard components of applications will make up a sizable portion of software development in the future.

+# Options used :

+# TensorFlowLite Inference
+<a href="https://colab.research.google.com/drive/1-eVXttddEBeWV0DnJw-XtdOXcA5Lg3BT?usp=share_link" target="_blank">Colab Link</a>

+# Working with REST API using TensorFlow
+<a href="https://colab.research.google.com/drive/11jRV6DGo3EPlcMM3766Jg5G_gksTESi7?usp=share_link" target="_blank">Colab Link</a>

 # IR model in OpenVINO
 <a href="https://colab.research.google.com/drive/1VHRkn42CN_hJd9eY4B2UPvGeOzBJ4-99#scrollTo=UzFYM3i4XfUH" target="_blank">Colab Link</a>

-# Different Option used :

-TensorFlowLite Inference--<a href="https://colab.research.google.com/drive/1-eVXttddEBeWV0DnJw-XtdOXcA5Lg3BT?usp=share_link" target="_blank">Colab Link</a>

-Working with REST API using TensorFlow--<a href="https://colab.research.google.com/drive/11jRV6DGo3EPlcMM3766Jg5G_gksTESi7?usp=share_link" target="_blank">Colab Link</a>

-**Neural network** with tf.keras.layers.Dropout--
+# Neural network with tf.keras.layers.Dropout--
 <a href="https://colab.research.google.com/drive/1Sapgm791W9aaHrYEk8gjXAwjHmdBfN0r?usp=share_link" target="_blank">Colab Link</a>

-Autotuning--
+# Autotuning--
 <a href="https://colab.research.google.com/drive/1Sapgm791W9aaHrYEk8gjXAwjHmdBfN0r?usp=share_link" target="_blank">Colab Link</a>

 # Training and Performance Chart for Fashion Dataset